bhashitha99/Java_Email_Client/README.md

-# Java_Email_Client
-This repository contains the source code and documentation for a Java-based command-line email client project.
-This project was serves as a command-line email client with specific functionalities.

 # Java Command-Line Email Client

 **Assignment Description**: This repository contains the source code and documentation for a Java-based command-line email client project.
 This project was completed as part of an academic assignment, and it serves as a command-line email client with specific functionalities.